outlyer-net/resiliosync-multiarch/README.md

 ## Unofficial ARMHF Resilio Sync Docker files

+> **WARNING:** \
+> This is still somewhat volatile while I settle on how to handle these images, the tags in particular are being re-defined as I make small tweaks.
+Please keep it mind (everything should work, though).\
+I'll remove this warning once the repository stabilises.

 This is a fork of the official [Resilio Sync for Docker repository](https://github.com/bt-sync/sync-docker) with small changes to be used on the `armhf` architecture, as found on many Single Board Computers (e.g. the Raspberry Pi).

 This repository has just a few key differences compared to the upstream one: